nimblenitin/restaurant-dish-sentiment/README.md

-# top and worst k dish in a restaurant
+# top and worst k dishes in a restaurant

 Scrapes Google reviews from restaurants and recommends the best and worst dishes based on customer sentiment.